PM2 5 Meaning: What is PM 2.5 Air Pollution?

-Particulate Matter 2.5 refers to microscopic solid particles or liquid droplets that are suspended in the air.
-PM is the common indicator of air pollution and is responsible for affecting more humans than any other known pollutant.
+Particulate Matter 2.5 (or PM2.5) refers to microscopic solid particles or liquid droplets that are suspended in the air.
+PM is used as a common indicator for air pollution and is responsible for affecting more humans than any other known pollutant.
 The major PM components include ammonia, black carbon, sulfate, sodium chloride, nitrates, water, and mineral dust.
 These particles are so tiny that they are measured in microns i.e. two and a half microns.
 In essence, 1 inch is equal to 25,000 microns.
 PM 2.5 particles have impacts on precipitation and climate, which can adversely affect the health of humans.
 Particles in the size of PM 2.5 are so tiny that they can travel through the respiratory tract into the lungs when breathed in.

 What are the health effects of PM 2.5 particles?